 - Bed lift (Essentially a set of hydraulic pumps that can lift or lower your UTV, making it capable of handling a more varied terrain.)

 - Four point racing harness

-Not to mention added features like a radio and speakers.
+Not to mention added features like a radio, speakers and battery.